 Best For: Companies wanting pre-vetted, professional freelancers and remote workers for legitimate, long-term roles.

 FlexJobs is a curated job board focused exclusively on remote and flexible work.
-Every listing on FlexJobs is hand-screened for legitimacy, ensuring job seekers avoid scams that often plague open freelancing sites.
+Founded in 2006, FlexJobs was acquired by BOLD (parent company of LiveCareer and MyPerfectResume) in early 2024, expanding its reach within the career services ecosystem.
+Every listing is hand-screened for legitimacy, ensuring job seekers avoid scams that often plague open freelancing sites.

-While it operates on a subscription model rather than charging service fees per project, that structure helps maintain quality and commitment on both sides.
-FlexJobs covers over 50 categories, making it especially valuable for companies that need reliable, remote talent with verified experience.
+FlexJobs operates on a subscription model rather than charging service fees per project.
+That structure helps maintain quality and commitment on both sides.
+The platform covers over 50 categories, making it especially valuable for companies that need reliable, remote talent with verified experience.

 Standout Feature: Every job is hand-screened for legitimacy, ensuring scam-free, high-quality remote opportunities.